Symmetric improved estimators for multipoint vertex functions: Boundary conditions of correlators

-where $\mcT$ denotes the contour ordering of the operators.
-Here, $\mcO^m_{\rm S}(m)$ denote operators in the Schr\"odinger picture, in contrast to the Heisenberg operators $\mcO^m(m)$ of \Eq{eq:Heisenberg_def}, because time dependence is generated by $e^{-i \nint d\bar{z} H(\bar{z})}$.
+where $\mcT$ denotes the contour ordering of the operators and $\bar{z}$ denotes a contour integration variable (not the complex conjugate of $z$).
+Here, $\mcO^m_{\rm S}(m) = \mcO^m_{\rm S}(z_m)$ denote operators in the Schr\"odinger picture, in contrast to the Heisenberg operators $\mcO^m(m)$ of \Eq{eq:Heisenberg_def}, because time dependence is generated by $e^{-i \nint d\bar{z} H(\bar{z})}$.
 The correlator \eqref {eq:G_def} satisfies the Kubo--Martin--Schwinger (KMS) boundary condition

 where $z_{\rm i}$ and $z_{\rm f}$ are the endpoints of $\mcC$, and $\zeta_m$ is $+1$ ($-1$) if $\mcO^m$ is a bosonic (fermionic) operator.
 The sign factor arises from commuting $\mcO^m$ past all other operators.
 (The correlator is nonzero only for an even number of fermionic operators.
 Hence, if $\mcO^m$ is fermionic, the remaining operators include an odd number of fermionic operators, leading to a $-1$ sign factor.)
 The KMS boundary condition is easily proven using the cyclicity of the trace~\cite{StefanucciBook}.